 Enzyme kinetics: Michaelis-Menten equation and its limitations, significance of Vmax and Kcat, linear plot Lineweaver-Burke plot, Eadie-hofstee plot method to study enzyme kinetics ,effect of substrate, pH and temperature on kinetics, co-factors and co-enzyme. allosteric enzyme and their kinetics.
 Isozymes, Zymogens, Multienzyme complexes Ribozymes and their applications.
-Enzyme activation, inhibitioncompetitive and non competitive
+Enzyme activation, inhibition-competitive and non competitive

 Enzyme Isolation, purification and large scale production, enzyme immobilization: methods and advantages, Industrial production of enzymes: amylase, glucose oxidase, lipase, protease, production and their uses.
-Challenges and future trends Catalytic antibodies and Non-protein biomolecules as catalysts Enzymes contributing in research diagnostics and sustainable industrial development (starch processing,, leather, pulp and paper manufacturing).
+Challenges and future trends Catalytic antibodies and Non-protein biomolecules as catalysts

+Enzymes contributing in research diagnostics and sustainable industrial development(starch processing,, leather, pulp and paper manufacturing).

 - Enzyme Technology, M.F.
 Chaplin and C. Bucke, Cambridge University Press. - Enzymes Biochemistry, Biotechnology, Clinical Chemistry, Trevor Palmer - Enzyme Kinetics: Behaviour and Analysis of Rapid Equilibrium and Steady State Enzyme Systems, I.H.
-Segel, Wiley-Interscience - Industrial Enzymes & their applications, H. Uhlig, John Wiley and Sons Inc

-• Fundamentals of Enzymology, Nicholas C Price and Lewis Stevens, Oxford Univ Press.
+Segel, Wiley-Interscience - Industrial Enzymes & their applications, H. Uhlig, John Wiley and Sons Inc - Fundamentals of Enzymology, Nicholas C Price and Lewis Stevens, Oxford Univ Press.

-PAPER BT- 207 BIOPHYSICS AND BIOTECHNIQUES
+PAPER BT-207 BIOPHYSICS AND BIOTECHNIQUES

-Section A (10 marks) shall consist of 10 questions (at least three from each Unit).
-Each question shall be of 1 (ONE) marks.
+Section A (20marks) shall consist of 10 questions (at least three from each Unit).
+Each question shall be of 2 (two) marks.
 The candidate is required to answer all the questions.
 The answers should not exceed 50 words.

-Section B (15 marks) shall consist of 9 questions (three questions from each unit).
-Each question shall be of 3 (three) marks.
-The candidate is required to answer 5 questions selecting at least one question from each unit.
+Section B (25marks) shall consist of 5 questions (at least two from each unit, as internal choice).
+Each question shall be of 5 (five) marks.
+The candidate is required to answer all 5 questions.
 The answers should not exceed 200 words.

-Section C (15 marks) shall consist of 5 questions (at least one from each Unit).
-Each question shall be of 5 (five) marks.
+Section C (30 marks) shall consist of 5 questions (at least one from each Unit).
+Each question shall be of 10 (ten) marks.
 The candidate is required to answer any three questions.
 The answers should not exceed 500 words.